aliasaria/ohflow/README.md

 For information on the concepts behind the application, read the [Overview](OVERVIEW.md)

+If you are looking to build a GUI workflow editor (or embed one in your application), this application can be a good starting point.

+OhFlow is a work in progress.
+If you'd like to contribute, the best way to start is to run it locally, play with it, and then work on completing sections of the application that need work.

 # Quick Start:

 To get started run the following:

 `node ./server/app.js`

-To start the webserver.
+To start the (backend) webserver.

 Then, in a separate window run:

 `npm start`

-To start the GUI and then you can visit `http://localhost:3000` to use the app.
+To start the (frontend) GUI and then you can visit `http://localhost:3000` to use the app.

 # Available Scripts

-In the project directory, you can run:

-## Webserver:

-### `node ./server/app.js`

-Starts the webserver and database

-## React Frontend:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ### `npm run build`